MicrosoftDocs/m365copilot-docs/docs/api-plugin-authentication.md

 },
 ```

-## API key
+## API key via bearer auth

 This authentication scheme allows a plugin to access an API using a long-lived API key or token.
 This token is sent in API requests in the `Authorization` header as a bearer token.
-You cannot define a custom header.
 This can be represented in an OpenAPI document in the `securitySchemes` property.
 See [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) for details.

 ```yml
 securitySchemes: